 Do you buy breakfast on the way to work or go out for Saturday breakfast with your family?
 Then go easy on breakfast sandwiches.
-Choose healthful items like fresh fruit and yogurt, 100% fruit or vegetable juice, an egg-white omelet, hot or dry whole-grain cereal, toast or waffles.
-Spread jelly, jam or low-fat cottage cheese on dry toast, a whole-wheat bagel or an English muffin.
-Skip the butter or margarine to reduce fat.
+Choose healthful items like fresh fruit and yogurt, 100% fruit or vegetable juice, an egg-white omelet, hot or dry whole-grain cereal, toast, or waffles.
+Spread jelly, jam, or low-fat cottage cheese on dry toast, a whole-wheat bagel, or an English muffin.
+Skip the butter or margarine to reduce fat intake.

 Enjoy your whole-grain cereal with low-fat or fat-free milk.
 Choose whole-grain waffles with fresh fruit instead of pancakes.
 If you order pancakes, limit the portion size and skip the butter.

 Avoid high-fat granolas, high-saturated fat foods (e.g., sausage and bacon), and baked goods that are high in trans fats (e.g., croissants, biscuits, muffins, Danishes, and donuts).
 Lean Canadian bacon or ham is a better choice than bacon or sausage.

 Skip the traditional fast food meals, such as fried chicken, a biscuit, creamy slaw, and mashed potatoes with gravy or a hamburger, fries, a fried turnover, and a soft drink.
 These meals are high in calories, total fat, saturated fat, sodium (salt), and added sugars, yet they are low in fiber, vitamins A and C, and calcium.